Skip to content

 Closures

-Arrow functions and nested functions can capture outer variables, but captures are by value, not by reference.
-Mutating a variable after a closure captures it is a compile error:
+Arrow functions and nested functions can capture outer variables.
+Captures are by value — the closure gets a snapshot of the variable at the point of capture.
+Mutating a variable after a closure captures it is a compile error, preventing an entire class of bugs where closures silently observe stale or unexpected state:

 typescript